amitofsk/dandy/docs/Dandy.md

 This sensor communicates with the microcontroller using I2C, a standard protocol for connecting sensors or other related devices.
 For more information on this protocol, see Adafruit's [I2C tutorial](https://learn.adafruit.com/working-with-i2c-devices/overview?gclid=Cj0KCQjw6KunBhDxARIsAKFUGs8a1IfnOsOuboUUTYSDkMfGUpKmnPyXHH_ypoh6JR9ak4MTL3FhwXUaArUxEALw_wcB).

-I2C communication requires four wires: 3.3V power, ground, Serial DAta (SDA) which carries the data, and Serial CLock (SCL) for a timing signal.
+I2C communication requires four wires: 3.3V power, ground, Serial Data (SDA) which carries the data, and Serial Clock (SCL) for a timing signal.

-To generate a magnetic field, put a refridgerator magnet near the sensor.
+To generate a magnetic field, put a refrigerator magnet near the sensor.

 #### 8.5.2 Option A: Vector example, microcontroller side